 The resulting coupling between spin and polar degrees of freedom raises intriguing parallels with insulating multiferroics.
-Here magnetic field-induced polarization\cite{Kimura03}, polarization-switching\cite{Hur04} and ferroelectricity\cite{Kim17} has been observed, offering promise for the development of magnetically recorded ferroelectric memories.\cite{Cheong07} Analogously in these Rashba-type polar metals, the coexistence of magnetic and polar orders, could lead to novel spintronics functionalities.
+Here, magnetic field-induced polarization\cite{Kimura03}, polarization-switching\cite{Hur04} and ferroelectricity\cite{Kim17} have been observed, offering promise for the development of magnetically recorded ferroelectric memories.\cite{Cheong07} Analogously in these Rashba-type polar metals, the coexistence of magnetic and polar orders, could lead to novel spintronics functionalities.
 To assess such prospects of using spin-orbit coupled polar metals, the strength of $\lambda$ in \er{coupling} is of crucial importance.
 However to date there have been no proposals to directly measure the magnitude of this spin-orbit assisted electron-phonon coupling constant.

 In this paper, we study the collective modes of a nearly polar metal in the presence of a magnetic field.
-We demonstrate that the spin-orbit coupling mediated interaction \eqref{coupling} leads to directly measurable spectroscopic signatures: avoided crossing (anticrossing) of the spin-flip modes of conduction electrons and the coupled phonon-plasmon modes (see Figure \ref{fig:intro} (c)).
+We demonstrate that the spin-orbit mediated interaction \eqref{coupling} leads to directly measurable spectroscopic signatures: avoided crossing (anticrossing) of the spin-flip modes of conduction electrons and the coupled phonon-plasmon modes (see Fig.~\ref{fig:intro}(c)).
 The magnitude of the coupling can be extracted from the splitting emerging at the anticrossing point.
 Furthermore the collective electronic spin-flip modes softens as the polar critical point is approached.
-We show that the spin-orbit assisted electron-phonon coupling in \eqref{coupling} makes it possible to orient the polar order with magnetic field, aligning it in the plane perpendicular to the field (see Figure \ref{fig:intro} (d)).
-Finally we discuss specific experiments that can extract the spin-orbit assisted coupling between the polar mode and the electrons and possible spintronics functionalities.
+In the ordered phase, we show that the spin-orbit assisted electron-phonon coupling in \eqref{coupling} makes it possible to orient the polar order with magnetic field, aligning it in the plane perpendicular to the field (see Fig.~\ref{fig:intro}(d)).
+Finally we discuss specific experiments that can extract the spin-orbit assisted coupling between the polar mode and the electrons, and possible spintronics functionalities.

 The rest of the paper is organized as follows.
 In Sec.~\ref{model} we describe our model and our general strategy for studying collective modes in magnetic field in nearly polar metals, which includes the discussion of effects of long-range Coulomb repulsion on electrons and polar phonons.
 The hybridization of phonons, plasmons and electronic spin-flip modes at finite energies is discussed in Secs.~\ref{SE_q=0} and \ref{hybrid}.
 In Sec.~\ref{finite_q} we explore the effects of magnetic field on the order parameter and the critical low-energy properties near the polar transition.
 In Sec.~\ref{discuss} we discuss the effects of temperature, disorder and orbital quantization on our results (\ref{approx}), results for 2D systems (\ref{2D}), and the experimental proposals for extracting the strength of spin-orbit assisted electron-phonon coupling and orienting the polar order with magnetic field (\ref{exp}).
 Our results are summarized in Sec.~\ref{conclu}.